hyojin-park-neuro/neureca/index.md

 **Computational Models by harnessing NLP (Natural Language Processing) algorithms based on Large Language Models (LLMs)** Topic model, word vectors, and transformer models are used to study specific feature processing in the brain during naturalistic speech perception.

 **Facilities and Tools** The Group is a part of the newly established Centre for Human Brain Health (CHBH) at the University of Birmingham.
-The Centre is equipped with state-of-the-art brain imaging facilities, e.g. MEG, OPMs, EEG, MRI, TMS, TCS, Sleep labs, fNIRS.
+The Centre is equipped with state-of-the-art brain imaging facilities, e.g. MEG, OPM-MEG, EEG, MRI, TMS, TCS, Sleep labs, fNIRS.
 We combine these modalities in order to obtain a comprehensive picture of neural mechanisms of speech and multisensory (AV) integration.

 {% include section.html %}